 Individual coaching reveals and respects those circumstances in which we fear speaking will put us and our relationships at risk while, simultaneously, asking this important question:

-What would make it possible to have this conversation in way that will increase the likelihood that both the process and outcome will be productive?
+What would make it possible to have this conversation in a way that will increase the likelihood that both the process and outcome will be productive?

 Individual coaching sessions are typically done by phone or by video call.
 It is very common that individual coaching for a help with a specific conversation may take only 1-2 sessions for a client to formulate a clear plan and enough confidence to move forward which makes this an highly-practical, easily-accessible and cost-effective resource for “just in time” support.